-3) Replace drain plug gasket.

-4) Tighten engine oil drain plug after draining engine oil.
+- 3) Replace drain plug gasket with a new one. - 4) Tighten engine oil drain plug after draining engine oil.

-Tightening torque: 44 N⋅m (4.5 kgf-m, 33 ft-lb)
+44 N·m (4.5 kgf-m, 33 ft-lb)

 5) Fill engine oil through filler pipe up to upper point on level gauge.
 Make sure that vehicle is placed level when checking oil level.
 Use engine oil of proper quality and viscosity, selected in accordance with the table in figure.